 There is more evidence about Benjamin Martin and his Visual Glasses, also known as 'Martin's Margins', in some of our museum paintings.
 Visit the highlighted page and you'll discover that Martin's design had a lifespan of about a century.

-At some point in the century, possibly as early as the 1760s London opticians began producing split lenses.
-At first these were for the use of artists, but they developed into the first bifocals, allowing a single spectacle frame to perform the dual functions of an aid to both reading and distance vision.
+At some point in the century, possibly as early as the 1760s, London opticians began producing split lenses.
+This was the practical development of an even earlier concept, proposed and illustrated in the late 17th century by Zahn.
+At first these lenses were for the use of artists, but they developed into the first bifocals, allowing a single spectacle frame to perform the dual functions of an aid to both reading and distance vision.

-To learn more about the invention of this type of spectacles and why it is impossible to confirm that they had a famous inventor, see the feature on the invention of bifocals in the 'Virtual art gallery' section.
+To learn more about the invention of bifocal spectacles and why it is impossible to confirm that they had a famous inventor, see the feature on our painting of The Politician in the 'Virtual art gallery' section.

 At the turn of the century John Yarwell could advertise lenses ‘set neatly in Leather, Horn, Silver or Tortoise-shell Frames’, though tortoiseshell was not to be really popular for another two generations.
 The other material most commonly observed in the surviving specimens is iron.

 Steel was beginning to appear.
 The process of making crucible steel had been developed by the Sheffield watchmaker Benjamin Huntsman in 1742 and various other kinds were available prior to the development of the standard Bessamer Process in the 1850s.
 Spectacles proved to be a particularly apt application for this light-weight but strong material.